jonwin1/website/content/posts/dwm.md

         };
     };

+Rebuild your NixOS and after a reboot dwm should be available as a window manager.

+Configurations updates can easily be installed by updating the flake lock and rebuilding.
+Run the following to only update the dwm flake input:

+    nix flake lock --update-input dwm

 #### Running dwm

+Dwm should automatically be started when you login to your computer or have been added as an option in your login manager.

 ### Other Distros

+The following is taken from the dwm [README](https://git.suckless.org/dwm/file/README.html) and should work on most Linux distributions.

 Edit config.mk to match your local setup (dwm is installed into the /usr/local namespace by default).